chrislzm/BackInStock/README.md

 ## Installing & Deploying

-Refer to each component's README file:
+Refer to each component's README file for instructions:
 * [Frontend `README.md`](FrontEnd/README.md)
 * [Notification Service `README.md`](NotificationService/README.md)
 * [Database REST API `README.md`](RestApi/README.md)

-## Important: The Difference Between "Products" and "Variants"
+## Definition of "Product" and "Variant"

-A "product" is defined to have one or more "variants".
-For example a red ball (product) may be sold in different sizes (variants).
+A "product" is defined to have one or more "variants", e.g. a ball (product) may be sold in different colors and sizes (variants).
 The words "variant" and "product variant" may be used interchangeably throughout the code and documentation.
-In the case of the [ProductVariant interface](Objects/src/main/java/com/chrisleung/notifications/objects/ProductVariant.java), it refers to the combination of variant data with its respective product data into a single object.
+In the case of the [ProductVariant interface](Objects/src/main/java/com/chrisleung/notifications/objects/ProductVariant.java), the words refer to the combination of a variant's data with its respective product data into a single object.
 "Product" alone refers generally to a product and all of its variants.

 ## Author